gLuColte/glucolte.github.io/rules.md

 - Take **5-minute breaks every hour** — stand, stretch, breathe.
 - Sleep is a performance enhancer.
 Prioritize 7+ hours as **non-negotiable**.
 - Limit caffeine after 2 PM.
 Tomorrow’s energy is part of today’s job.
 - Stretch mid-day or when you are tired/sleepy.
+- When things go wrong, give yourself **5 minutes to release** — complain, mourn, be angry if you need.
+After 5 minutes, take a breath and remind yourself: *“I can’t change it.
+Accept and move on.”*  [Talk Link](https://www.youtube.com/watch?v=g9yg5cDagJ0)

 ---